jgehrcke/goeffel/README.md

 ```

 This opens a GUI which allows for browsing the tabular time series data, for
-viewing the meta data in the file, for exporting data as CSV, for querying the
+viewing the metadata in the file, for exporting data as CSV, for querying the
 data, and various other things.

 ## How to do quick data analysis using IPython and pandas